Alibaba-MIIL/STAM/README.md

 ×40 faster inference than the current leading method
 >

+## Update 2/5/2021:  Improved results
+Due to improved hyperparameters for training, and using KD, we were able to significantly improve STAM results on Kinetics400.
+We are releasing the pretrained weights of the improved models.

 ## Main Article Results

 STAM models accuracy and GPU throughput on Kinetics400, compared to X3D.
 All measurements were